Trevor-Warthman-2/Chef/src/readme.md

         - average rating
         - Tags (more than small version?)
         - edit icon for author
-    - Full Page Variant will be the same component used for variants above.
-This one will be used more often by iteself tho, and have a link to the "fullPageRecipe" component
+    - Full Page Recipe will be the same component used for recipes above.
+This one will be used more often by iteself tho, and have a link to the "fullPageDish" component
-    - Small page variant
+    - Small page recipe
       - Title
-      - Author and link to their recipes page ordered by rating
+      - Author and link to their dishes page ordered by rating
       - Specific important tags DECIDE WHAT THESE ARE.
 Link to home page filtering by that tag.
       - Star rating
       - Cook time and icon
       - picture as entire background or cusine tag default image as backup
     - Home page
-      - featured recipes
+      - featured dishes
-        - slidebar with arrows showing idk like 6 variants
+        - slidebar with arrows showing idk like 6 recipes
       - Filters

+## User Experience
+- Looking for recipe
+  - Can be logged in or out, either way you use the homepage to filter or search
+    - Filtering
+      - Dish or Recipe name
+      - Recipe Tags
+    - See list of Recipes.
+Those take you to individual recipe page.
+    - Search
+      - Shows lists of dishes and recipes.
+Sort top rated dish, top rated recipe.
+Eventually I can allow Dish linking, requiring the same name, to show Dish groups.
+Dishes being specific to each cook.
+  - Featured DISHES.
+- Saving/Collecting recipes
+  - Find one on the site through search or filter and hit favorite.
+I'll think of a better way to do this later.
+  - My recipes page for all the ones you've created
+    - manually create through form
+    - save link through chrome extension or save link on site somewhere
+      - show up as draftRecipe

 ## Later Todos
-Consider renaming recipe to dish and variant to recipe again.
+Consider renaming dish to dish and recipe to dish again.